YanlongLi/Note/papers/vis/notes.md

 the horizontal-vertical manner.
 In EncCon, this is achieved in the circular manner, in which all rectangles are placed in the north–east–south–west order around four sides of the parent rectangle.

+## TreeJuxtaposer: Scalable Tree Comparison using Focus+Context with Guaranteed Visibility

+- Author: Tamara Munzner, Francois Guimbretiere, Serdar Tasiran, Li Zhang, Yunhong Zhou
+- Affiliation:

+### Abstract
+Structual comparison of large trees.
+System designed to support the comparison task for large trees of several hundred thousand nodes.
+Concept of "Guaranteed Visibility"
+A new Methodology for detailed structural comparison between two trees.
+A new nearly-linear algorithm for computing the best corresponding node from one tree to another.
+A new rectilinear Focus+Context technique for navigation.